learn-tdd-in/learntdd.in/src/react-native/index.md

 The `NewMessageForm` won't be responsible for displaying this message, though: we'll create a separate `MessageList` component that also exists in the parent `App` component.
 The way we have `NewMessageForm` send data to the parent component is by taking in a function prop and calling it.

-To add this event handler behavior to NewMessageForm, we want to step back down to the component test.
+To add this event handler behavior to `NewMessageForm`, we want to step back down to the component test.
 In this case, the component test won't be asserting exactly the same thing as the end-to-end test.
 The end-to-end test is looking for the "New message" content on the screen, but the component test will only be asserting the behavior that the `NewMessageForm` component is responsible for: that it calls the function prop.

 ```diff
    describe('clicking send', () => {